Pebaz/nimporter/README.md

 they do not have to even have knowledge of Nim in order to use the library.

 Nimpy is a complete library by itself.
-For information on how to integrate Nim and Python, look at the [Nimpy documentation](https://github.com/yglukhov/nimpy) as it will be the Nim day-to-day development experience.
+For information on how to integrate Nim and Python, look at the
+[Nimpy documentation](https://github.com/yglukhov/nimpy) as it will be the Nim day-to-day development experience.
 Nimporter's role comes into play when a library is ready to be distributed. **Nimporter handles the entire packaging for source and binary distributions in 1 line of code.**

 ### 🎻 Instrumentation

-It is
+To enable Nimporter debug traces, define `NIMPORTER_INSTRUMENT` in the environment and Nimporter will use [IceCream](https://github.com/gruns/icecream) to show output from Nim and other interesting bits necessary for debugging any issues that could arise.

 ### 🦓 Extension Modules & Extension Libraries